Jhalak1225/ddd/jhalak.md

 Day 10- Created a database schema on the basis of the roles defined to the dashboard i.e, student and admin

-Day 11 - Tried to connect the frontend login page with backend part
+Day 11- Tried to connect the frontend login page with backend part

+Day 12- Completed the backwnd connection part